-In 2015 a prospective study[33] researched in 58 adolescents patients (11 with LCPD) undergoing hip preservation surgery the presence of psychological disturbances.
+In 2015, a prospective study[33] evaluated in 58 adolescents patients (11 with LCPD) undergoing hip preservation surgery the presence of psychological disturbances.
 A significant presence of depression and anxiety symptoms was reported.
 Bergman et al[34] investigated ADHD in LCPD patients and in siblings of the child affected.
 A similar incidence was reported in both the groups.
-Hailer et al investigated the prevalence of the disease in two high profile studies held in 2012[35] and in 2014[36], respectively.
-The first one involved 2579 LCPD patients and 13,748 controls.
-It investigated the risk of injury in both groups reporting a higher percentage in the LCPD group.
-The second one involved 4,057 individuals with LCPD in Sweden during the period 1964-2011 and 40,570 individuals without LCPD randomly selected from the Swedish general population and matched by year of birth, sex, and region.
+Hailer et al investigated the prevalence of the disease in two high profile studies held in 2012[35] and in 2014[36].
+The first one involved 2579 LCPD patients and 13748 controls.
+It investigated the risk of injury in both groups and reported a higher percentage in the LCPD group.
+The second one involved 4057 individuals with LCPD in Sweden during the period 1964-2011 and 40570 individuals without LCPD randomly selected from the Swedish general population and matched by year of birth, sex and region.
 They reported that individuals with LCPD also had a raised hazard ratio (HR) of 1.5 (95%CI: 1.2-1.9) for ADHD.

 Türkmen et al[37], instead, did not find a significant difference in ADHD prevalence between LCPD group and control groups.